Happiness & Joy

 Happiness Builds Success

 P - Positive emotions: Maximizing positive emotions while minimizing negative emotions.
-Happy people are generally more upbeat emotionally, but this is different from what we traditionally think of as pleasure.
+Happy people are generally more upbeat emotionally, but this differs from what we traditionally think of as pleasure.
 Happiness pleasure is long-term rather than short-term self-indulgent pleasures like buying things or rewarding activities.
-Happiness pleasure is derived from being with others, giving, or doing good deeds.
+Happiness and joy are derived from being with others, giving, or doing good deeds.

 E - Engagement: Seeking out activities that provide flow—a state of deep, effortless involvement in which you concentrate on a moderately challenging task, and your sense of time and self vanishes.